 We also aspire to offset the Scope 3 emissions impact of our owned and operated upstream businesses by the early 2030s, which we estimate to be approximately 13.9 Mtpy CO2e as of September 30, 2022.
 As discussed in "- Carbon Capture, Utilization and Sequestration," above, we have identified twelve potential CCUS projects that we believe are commercially viable, including the Barnett Zero Project, the Cotton Cove Project and the three potential NGP projects, that we estimate have a combined forecasted volume of carbon capture and sequestration of approximately 30 Mtpy CO2e (which is more than our current Scope 1, 2 and 3 emissions from our owned and operated upstream businesses).
 However, there can be no guarantee that we will be able to execute and complete any of these identified CCUS projects.
-If we are not able to complete CCUS projects having a sufficient forecast volume of carbon capture to offset our Scope 1, 2 and 3 emissions on the timeline and upon terms that we believe are obtainable, we may not be able to achieve our goal of net zero Scope 1, 2 and 3 emissions from our owned and operated cCUS projects are subject to numerous risks and uncertainties and there can be no guarantee that we will be able to achieve our net zero Scope 1, 2 and 3 emissions goal.
+If we are not able to complete CCUS projects having a sufficient forecast volume of carbon capture to offset our Scope 1, 2 and 3 emissions on the timeline and upon terms that we believe are obtainable, we may not be able to achieve our goal of net zero Scope 1, 2 and 3 emissions from our owned and operated cCUS projects are subject to numerous risks and uncertainties and there can be no guarantee that we will be able to achieve our net zero Scope 1, 2 and 3 emissions from our owned and operated upstream businesses by the early 2030s.
+Large scale CCUS projects are subject to numerous risks and uncertainties and there can be no guarantee that we will be able to achieve our net zero Scope 1, 2 and 3 emissions goal.

-In addition, although we believe our current path to net zero will be sufficient to reduce emissions related to our existing production, the future growth of our natural gas production, midstream and power assets will result in additional CO_2e emissions.
+In addition, although we believe our current path to net zero will be sufficient to reduce emissions related to our existing production, the future growth of our natural gas production, midstream and power assets will result in additional CO2e emissions.
 We believe our approach to reducing the emissions of our direct operations is repeatable and scalable.
 Through continued investment and expansion of our "Pad of the Future" program, our emissions and leak surveys as well as additional CCUS and solar projects, we believe will be able to eliminate and/or offset any such additional emissions resulting from our continued growth.